wanasyraf4/carbon_calculator/README.md

 # 🌍 Simple Carbon Footprint Calculator<br/>

-This Streamlit app is designed to help users quickly calculate their carbon footprint based on their monthly electricity usage, annual kilometers driven, and monthly natural gas consumption.
+This app is designed to help users quickly calculate their carbon footprint based on their monthly electricity usage, annual kilometers driven, and monthly natural gas consumption.
 It's a straightforward tool aimed at raising awareness about personal impact on the environment and encouraging more sustainable living habits.

 ## 📝 How to Use
 Step 1: Open your web browser to the link provided by Streamlit ().<br/>